hcs0/hannahsuarez.github.io/_posts/2017-08-13-ethereum-primer.md

 other IDE.

 You will need to obtain more ether on Testnet in order to test these out.

+# Stay tuned for more details

+I'll be looking into contracts even further, as well as what can be done on associated platforms.

+Thanks for your time!

 > Your mileage may vary.
 This content is constantly under development and may change at any time.